deneme-irem/denemee/README.md

 ## Remote Sensing and Deep Learning Webinar Series Notes
 UHUZAM Webinar series will consist of 4 weeks.
+This webinar

 #### Episode 1 - Introduction to Deep Learning
 <p>This episode made for beginners on Deep Learning and has suggestions, tricks and more.</p>